Get Hard: Production

 On December 7, 2012, it was announced that Warner Bros. was in talks to acquire the film written by Ian Roberts and Jay Martel, while Adam McKay and Will Ferrell's Gary Sanchez Productions would produce.
 On September 17, 2013 Etan Cohen was set to direct.
 On February 24, 2014, Warner Bros. set the film for a March 27, 2015 release.

-On December 7, 2012, Will Ferrell and Kevin Hart were attached to starring roles.
+On December 7, 2012, Ferrell and Kevin Hart were attached to starring roles.
 On February 26, 2014, it was announced Craig T. Nelson had joined the cast to play Martin Barrow, the founder of Barrow Funds (Ferrell's character's boss) and also the father of Ferrell's character's fiancée.
 On March 17, 2014 Alison Brie signed on to star, playing the fiancée of Ferrell's character.
 On March 21, 2014, Edwina Findley joined the cast to play Rita Hudson, wife to Hart's character.
 On March 24, 2014 Dan Bakkedahl joined the cast to play Rick, Ferrell's hated enemy at their office.
 On March 25, 2014, T.I. joined the cast, playing a character named Russell, Hart's character's streetwise cousin.

-Principal photography began on March 17, 2014 in New Orleans, and ended on May 14, 2014.
+Principal photography began on March 17, 2014, in New Orleans, and ended on May 14, 2014.
 The film was somewhat controversial with some perceiving that it was playing into race-related stereotypes.
 During some scenes Cohen asked Hart's opinion on how some jokes would be perceived by African American audiences and made some changes accordingly.
 Warner Bros. and Cohen also performed extensive testing to make sure the humor came across well.